halkuponthegale/Detention/helloworld/README.txt

 -- Generating done
 -- Build files have been written to: /home/f85/username/Detention/Release

 Now that the Makefile has been succesfully generated, you can compile with 'make'.
-This will produce a 'Detention' executable that will open a blue window.
+This will produce a 'Detention' executable.

 Type './Detention' to launch the executable.
+Enjoy!